Benjas333/AutoSendNewFilesDiscord/README.md

 - Find an optimized way to send big files quickly.

 ## Changelog
+- Added create `old_clips.txt` functionality if the file does not exist.
 - Added [releases](https://github.com/Benjas333/AutoSendNewFilesWebhook/releases) for people not so familiar with programming in general.

 ## Contributing